 Students requesting accessible technologies (such as for reading and writing) based on disability should contact Disability Resources.
 The determination of need and the appropriateness of specific software programs and other accessible technologies is made on an individual basis in consultation with disability resources staff.

 Note-taking services are coordinated through Disability Resources and are available only to students who are registered with our office and have a demonstrated need for such services.

-If you are a student with a diagnosed disability and believe that note-taking services may be appropriate to your needs, contact Disability Resources as soon as possible in the semester.
+If you are a student with a diagnosed disability and believe that note-taking services may be appropriate to your needs, contact disability resources as soon as possible.

-Tutoring is provided by Student Academic Success Programs and is available to all Oberlin College students.
-Stop by Peters Hall, room 118 for details.
+Tutoring is provided by Student Academic Success Programs and is available to all students.
+Visit the SASP office in Peters Hall, room 118 for details.